 Protected and worthy of preservation buildings

 Many citizens live in a house or area with special craft, architectural or cultural-historical conservation values, which are an important part of the local and national cultural heritage.
 Therefore, some buildings are listed, while others are designated as worthy of preservation.

 Museum Lolland-Falster works with The Palaces and Culture Agency as well as Lolland and Guldborgsund municipalities to ensure that these buildings are preserved as well as possible for posterity.

 In the Palaces and Culture Agency register of listed and listed buildings you can find information about all listed and most listed buildings.

 The Palaces and Culture Agency is responsible for designating and registering listed buildings.

 Protected buildings are listed both inside and out.
 This means that you may not change on or in the building without permission from the Palaces and Culture Agency.
-You can read more about the rules that apply to listed houses here.
+You can read more about the rules that apply to listed houses here (in Danish).

 Buildings worthy of preservation